work exchange retreat

 -a safe, warm and inclusive environment for relaxation, learning and sharing

--an ashram/monastery-style life
+-an ashram/monastery-style ‘rule of life’

 -accommodation and vegan soulfood